JanneMattila/www/docs/_posts/2023/12/2023-12-11-k8s-api-deprecations.markdown

 `apiVersion` in the file is mapped to the url path `v1` and `kind` is mapped to `namespaces`.
 `kubectl` just converts this YAML to JSON and sends it to the Kubernetes API server.

-So it's clear that Kubernetes API is just a REST API and you can interact with it using any tool that can send HTTP requests.
+So, it's clear that Kubernetes API is just a REST API, and you can interact with it using any tool that can send HTTP requests.

 This does bring us to the API Deprecation example.